Lakelezz/hey_listen/README.md

 `Hey_listen` is a collection of event-dispatchers aiming to suit all needs!\
 Currently covering:
-* Synchronous dispatcher
-* Priority dispatcher
+* Priority dispatch
-* Threadpool dispatcher
+* Threadpool dispatch

-Whenever applicable, dispatchers have an `Rc` and `Arc` variant.
+* Async dispatch

 View the `examples`-folder on how to use each dispatcher.